ckbadgujar2003/CyberNecromancy/README.md

 ## Disclaimer

-CyberNecromancy contains experimental and educational material.
+necr0mancer contains experimental and educational material.
 The repository may include code snippets from other sources, and while every effort is made to credit original authors, please verify and comply with respective licenses.
 The inclusion of potentially harmful code is for educational purposes only—use it responsibly and at your own risk.